smartlogic/ansible-role-prometheus-exporters/README.md

 - `node_exporter_version` - Which version of node exporter to download
 - `node_exporter_checksum` - The checksum for the version of node exporter
+- `node_exporter_env_file` - A file, default to empty, can be in your playbook directory, that is the env file for the exporter, used to set `NODE_EXPORTER_ARGS` for command line args or other env vars for node exporter
 - `redis_exporter_version` - Which version of redis_exporter to download
 - `redis_exporter_checksum` - The checksum for the version of redis_exporter
 - `redis_addr` - The address of the redis instance to monitor